KIT-IBT/ECGdeli/CITATION.md

 }
 ```

-Please check this information regularly, the citation will be updated soon with an publication.
+Please check this information regularly, the citation will be updated soon with a publication.